EnriqueMoran/remoteDiscordShell/README.md

 python3 pyDiscordShellBot.py &              (this will run the script in background)
 ```

 ## Sending and receiving files
-To send files just drag and drop them on the chat, they will be stored in configured shareFolder.
+To send files just drag and drop them on the chat, they will be stored in configured shared folder.

 ![alt tag](/readme_images/readme_img_4.gif)